your5e/5e-srd-markdown/dnd/51/obsidian_vault/combat/damage_and_healing.md

 ## Healing

 Unless it results in death, damage isn't permanent.
 Even death is reversible through powerful magic.
-Rest can restore a creature's hit points, and magical methods such as a _Cure Wounds_ spell or a _Potion of Healing_ can remove damage in an instant.
+Rest can restore a creature's hit points, and magical methods such as a [[cure_wounds|Cure Wounds]] spell or a _Potion of Healing_ can remove damage in an instant.

 When a creature receives healing of any kind, hit points regained are added to its current hit points.
 A creature's hit points can't exceed its hit point maximum, so any hit points regained in excess of this number are lost.
 For example, a druid grants a ranger 8 hit points of healing.
 If the ranger has 14 current hit points and has a hit point maximum of 20, the ranger regains 6 hit points from the druid, not 8.

-A creature that has died can't regain hit points until magic such as the _Revivify_ spell has restored it to life.
+A creature that has died can't regain hit points until magic such as the [[revivify|Revivify]] spell has restored it to life.

 ## Dropping to 0 Hit Points

-When you drop to 0 hit points, you either die outright or fall unconscious, as explained in the following sections.
+When you drop to 0 hit points, you either die outright or fall [[unconscious]], as explained in the following sections.

 ### Instant Death